yhwu/idemp/README.md

 7. assign a barcode sequence if the edit distance is smaller than a cutoff;
 8. by default, the cutoff=min(n, nEd), n(n=1) can be set by user.

+#### Functions to be added
+1. Trim R1 reads to get rid of barcode ends.

 #### Compile and test

 1. git clone https://github.com/yhwu/idemp